 Strong headache.

-Treatment for patients who have drunk too much of this drug is usually prescribed only symptomatic.
-Dialysis is considered to be ineffective.
+Treatment for patients who have drunk too much of this drug is usually only symptomatic.
+Dialysis is considered ineffective.

 How to properly store medicine

-The shelf life of "Omeprazole" in capsules is not too long.
-It is allowed to take this medicine for the treatment of diseases of the digestive system within a year from the date of issue.
+The shelf life of Omeprazole capsules is not too long.
+This medicine can be taken for the treatment of diseases of the digestive system within a year from the date of release.
 The expired product is disposed of.
-Store this medication in a dark, dry place where pets or children cannot reach it.
+This drug should be stored in a dark, dry place, where pets or children cannot reach it.

 In most cases, this medicine is kept at home simply in the medicine cabinet.
-However, people undergoing treatment with its use should keep in mind, among other things, that at room temperatures above 25 ° C, the drug may lose its qualities.
-Therefore, in the summer, in the heat, it is advisable to transfer capsules or tablets to the refrigerator.
+However, people undergoing treatment courses using it should keep in mind, among other things, that when the air temperature in the room is above 25 ° C, the drug may lose its qualities.
+Therefore, in the summer, when it’s hot, it is advisable to transfer capsules or tablets to the refrigerator.

 Omeprazole is inexpensive and rarely causes side effects.
 However, sometimes, for example, if you are allergic to any of its components, this remedy has to be changed to a similar one.
-A therapeutic effect similar to "Omeprazole" is different, for example, such drugs as:
+For example, medications such as:

 "Ranitidine".
 This drug belongs to the group of histamine receptor blockers.
-When it enters the body in the stomach, the formation of hydrochloric acid is reduced.
+When it enters the body, the formation of hydrochloric acid in the stomach is reduced.
 The active ingredient is ranitidine.
-The advantages of this drug include, first of all, the fact that it rarely causes any side effects.
+The advantages of this medicine include, first of all, that it rarely causes any side effects.

 "Losek".
-The composition of the drug includes the same active substance as in "Omeprazole".
-Instructions for use analogue "Losek", respectively, has almost the same.
+The drug contains the same active substance as Omeprazole.
+The instructions for use of the Losek analogue, accordingly, have almost the same.

-"Pantoprazole".
-The advantages of this remedy, in comparison with Omeprazole, is, first of all, that it can be taken by both lactating and pregnant women.
+"Pantoprazole."
+The advantage of this remedy, in comparison with Omeprazole, is, first of all, that it can be taken by both lactating and pregnant women.

 Also, instead of Omeprazole, doctors can prescribe a drug such as Omez to patients.
 The mechanism of action of this Indian medicine is the same.
 However, it works somewhat slower than Omeprazole.
-The reviews of the analogues of this drug, described above, have earned good ones from patients.
-Acidity, as noted by patients, they lower well with various diseases of the gastrointestinal tract.
-But to take them, like Omeprazole, is only as directed by a doctor.
+The analogues of this drug described above received good reviews from patients.
+As patients note, they reduce acidity well in various types of gastrointestinal diseases.
+But you should take them, like Omeprazole, only as prescribed by a doctor.